 The model outputs analyzed are daily maximum and minimum temperature and daily precipitation rate.
 Daily mean temperatures are obtained by combining the maximum and minimum temperatures.
-For both mean temperature and precipitation the single ensemble average is obtained by averaging the 10 ensemble members.
-The differences in mean temperature and precipitation between each ensemble model run are small, meaning the internal variance (i.e. ensemble spread) of the model is small, and therefore the differences between the model and observations are caused by external variability.
-Once the model ensemble data are placed in a single continuous daily record from 1979-1999, it could be compared to observations.
-Comparing the forecasts to observations requires the two datasets to be at the same resolution or grid spacing, so both datasets are regridded to 0.25° x 0.25° resolution.
+For both mean temperature and precipitation the ensemble mean is obtained by averaging the 10 ensemble members.
+The differences in mean temperature and precipitation among ensemble members are small, meaning the internal variance (i.e. ensemble spread) of the model is small, and therefore the differences between the model and observations are caused by external variability (i.e. response to different boundary forcing).
+Once the model ensemble data are placed in a single continuous daily record from 1979-1999, comparisons to observations are made after the forecast data and observations have been interpolated to the same resolution (0.25° x 0.25°).

-For extreme events, gridded model and observed data are also ranked from high to low.
+For extreme events, the model and observed data are also ranked from high to low.
 The top and bottom 1%, 5%, and 10% were compared for mean temperature but only the top 1%, 5%, and 10% for precipitation (precipitation is not normally distributed, and the most common occurrence is no precipitation).
 For ENSO and AO comparisons, model and observed averages were computed for all years that fell into a particular category (i.e., all ENSO warm events were averaged).
-Model ensemble anomalies are obtained by comparing seasonal forecasts to model climatology from 1979-1999, and category (i.e., all ENSO warm events were averaged).
 Model ensemble anomalies are obtained by comparing seasonal forecasts to model climatology from 1979-1999, and observed seasonal anomalies are obtained by comparing seasonal observations to observed climatology from 1979-1999.
-Comparing the data in this fashion eliminates any inherent biases in the model or observed data.
+Defining anomalies in this fashion eliminates any inherent biases in the model or observed data.

-Other statistical metrics are used, such as root-mean-square error (RMSE), anomaly correlation (AC), and skill score (SS).
+Other statistical measures are used, such as root-mean-square error (RMSE), anomaly correlation (AC), and RMS skill score (SS).
 The equations used are standard for verifying data sets and can be found in Wilks (1995).
 Like the ENSO and AO, model forecasts are compared to model climatology and seasonal observations are compared to observed climatology.